rero/sonar.ch/content/faq.md

 #### Is the OAI-PMH protocol available for 3rd party harvesting?

 Yes.
-The OAI-PMH interface is available.
+The OAI-PMH interface is available at https://sonar.ch/oai2d.

 In the [Shared repository](/iraas/#shared_vs_dedicated), an [OAI-PMH *set*](http://www.openarchives.org/OAI/openarchivesprotocol.html#SelectiveHarvesting) exists for each institution.